Kyza/rusefs/README.md

 ## Installation

 Download the binary for your architechure from the [releases](https://github.com/Kyza/rusefs/releases), extract it, and place it somewhere in your PATH.
+Alternatively you can create an alias for it in your `.bashrc` or `.zshrc`.

 A [`rusefs-config.toml`](https://github.com/Kyza/rusefs/blob/master/rusefs-config.toml) file can be created in the same folder as the binary to include default settings.
 The keys are the same as the long names for the CLI flags, run `rusefs --help` to find them.